tamarakaufler/go-authorize/README.md

 # go-authorize

-Example of:
+## Synopsis

+- code quality ckeck using golangci-lint
+- enum generation using go generate tool and stringer
 - JWT creation and verification
-- enum generation using go generate tool
 - using Visual Studio REST Client extension to test the API